The Newcastle Business School is in the process of seeking accreditation with The Association to Advance Collegiate Schools of Business (AACSB).

 c) Research-led and student-focused teaching and learning opportunities;

-The Faculty commenced the process in 2011 and it is hoped that accreditation will be received within the next three to five years.
+The Faculty commenced the process in 2011.
 The Faculty has had its Standards Alignment Plan, Progress Reports One and Two accepted and has been invited to proceed to the initial accreditation visit process.
+We have been advised that the Peer Review Team will visit the University 16 to 18 November 2015.

 Faculty Sufficiency and Qualifications